karabayse/edabit/README.md

 * Check if number is within a given range
 * Return the first and last elements in an array as a new array
 * Additive Inverse
 * Calculate the third angle of a triangle
+* Check for uppercase and lowercase letters